-- Practice fire drills Fire drills teach you how to safely exit your building and what procedures you need to follow in case of an emergency. - Learn cooking safety Cooking equipment is the No. 1 cause of residence hall structure fires.
+- Practice fire drills Fire drills teach you how to safely exit your building and what procedures you need to follow in case of an emergency. - Learn cooking safety Cooking equipment is the No. 1 cause of residence hall fires.
 Residence hall fires from cooking surpass all other accidental fires combined.
-Always clean, maintain and unplug cooking equipment when done and NEVER leave equipment unattended while cooking. - Apathy is your enemy Carelessness with smoking materials, excessive combustibles and underestimating fire is a risk in any residence hall.
-Ignoring fire alarms will contribute to panic and poor judgement when a real emergency arises.
-Your personal safety is no joke and not cause for apathy. - Never overload electrical outlets Overloaded electrical circuits and extension cords increase the risk of fire.
+Cooking equipment is prohibited in the Alhambra Residence Hall rooms. - Apathy is your enemy Carelessness with smoking materials, excessive combustibles and underestimating fire are risks in any residence hall.
+Ignoring fire alarms will contribute to panic and poor judgment when a real emergency arises.
+Your personal safety is no joke and not cause for apathy. - Never overload electrical outlets Overloaded electrical outlets and extension cords increase the risk of fire.
 Unplug or place seldom-used electrical items on a common power strip that is kept off when not in use.

-All University buildings are equipped with fire alarm systems which can be activated at certain temperature levels or smoke conditions.
+The Alhambra Residence Hall is equipped with a fire alarm system, which can be activated at certain temperature levels or smoke conditions.
 However, many small fires will require a fire alarm pull station to be manually activated.
 Should you discover a fire, remember RACE: